apigee-labs/apigee-analytics-collector/README.md

 Yes.
 This utility uses HTTPs to transmit the usage information back to Apigee.
 HTTPs offers transport layer security.

 **What is the volume of data buffered and sent?
 Is the data wiped out after transmission?**
 This utility does not store any data by default.
-If you use the “-s” option in CLI, then the information is printed on the console.
+If you use the `-S` option in CLI, then the information is printed on the console.

 **What if my Edge environment does have access to Internet?
 How does this utility help?**
 This utility uses Apigee management APIs to report usage information.
-If your Edge installation can’t be reached from outside or does not have access to internet, use the utility with “-s” option to generate output on the console.
+If your Edge installation can’t be reached from outside or does not have access to internet, use the utility with `-S` option to generate output on the console.
 Copy the output and invoke the Apigee Nucleus APIs from a system that has Internet access.

 **How do you distinguish between production and non-prod nodes?**
 This utility captures the environment details as part of the reporting.
 Customers will specify the Orgs and Environments from which the data has to be collected.
 This is configured as part of the CLI command.